hdShang/arxiv-daily/docs/cs-LG/2025-08-13/papers/250809743v1-hkt-a-biologically-inspired-framework-for-modular-hereditary-knowled.md

 ---
 layout: default
-title: HKT: A Biologically Inspired Framework for Modular Hereditary Knowledge Transfer in Neural Networks
+title: "HKT: A Biologically Inspired Framework for Modular Hereditary Knowledge Transfer in Neural Networks"
 ---

 # HKT: A Biologically Inspired Framework for Modular Hereditary Knowledge Transfer in Neural Networks